weaviate/weaviate-io/developers/weaviate/client-libraries/javascript.md

   });
 ```

-These headers will be included in every request that the client makes.
+These headers will then be included in every request that the client makes.

 ## References